 The Boneyard (USA, 1991)

-Despite being an indiscriminately omnivorous horror fan who spends far too much time reading about horror films on the Internet, I had never heard of The Boneyard until last year.
+Despite being an indiscriminately omnivorous horror fan, I had never even heard of The Boneyard until last year.
 I saw mention of it on someone else’s OHMC list, with a note saying that it was reminiscent of Re-Animator and Peter Jackson’s early work, so I added it to my ever-growing list of films to be watched.
 I’m glad that I did.

 The plot of The Boneyard is an uncomplicated one.
 Jersey Callum, a police detective, contacts Alley Oates, a burnt-out psychic whose abilities he trusts, to help with a particularly macabre case.
 The bodies of three children have been discovered in the storeroom of a funeral parlour, and it appears that they had been kept prisoner and fed on human remains.
 The funeral director insists that they are neither children nor dead, but are the earthly vessels of an evil spirit.
 Detective Callum takes Oates to a rundown morgue on the verge of closure (nicknamed the Boneyard) to see if she can learn anything about who these children were.
 Almost inevitably, the children turn out to be undead nightmares, and our protagonists find themselves besieged in the basement of the morgue, fighting for their lives.